NupurSrivastava02/Multi-City-Transit-Delay-Forecasting/README.md

 ## 🏙️ City-Specific Notes

-- **Seattle (Bus System):** Primarily bus-based delays with strong linear relationships and weather sensitivity — regression models perform well.
+- **Seattle (Bus System):** Primarily bus-based delays with strong linear relationships and the most significant finding is the strong predictive power of the lag-based feature (prev_delay).
+-
 - **Boston (Subway System):** Delay patterns driven by headway instability, service alerts, and events — requires a classification + regression staging approach.

+📄 **Full Technical Report:** See `Project_report.pdf` for methodology, modeling details, and results.

 ---